ualberta-mueller-group/MCGS/docs/style.md

 (EmptyLineBeforeAccessModifier: LogicalBlock --> Always) line 128
-For access modifiers (i.e. "public" etc) other than the first, an empty line is included before.
+For access modifiers (i.e. "public" etc) which aren't the first thing in a block, an empty line is included before.
 "LogicalBlock" is insufficient as it treats comments as empty lines.
 <br><br>